-Step 1: To make a Level 2 Appeal, you (or your representative or your doctor or other prescriber) must contact the Independent Review Organization and ask for a review of your case.
+Step 1: You (or your representative or your doctor or other prescriber) must contact the independent review organization and ask for a review of your case.

-- If we say no to your Level 1 Appeal, the written notice we send you will include instructions on how to make a Level 2 Appeal with the Independent Review Organization.
-These instructions will tell who can make this Level 2 Appeal, what deadlines you must follow, and how to reach the review organization. - When you make an appeal to the Independent Review Organization, we will send the information we have about your appeal to this organization.
+- If we say no to your Level 1 appeal, the written notice we send you will include instructions on how to make a Level 2 appeal with the independent review organization.
+These instructions will tell who can make this Level 2 appeal, what deadlines you must follow, and how to reach the review organization.
+If, however, we did not complete our review within the applicable timeframe, or make an unfavorable decision regarding "at-risk" determination under our drug management program, we will automatically forward your claim to the IRE. - We will send the information we have about your appeal to this organization.
 This information is called your "case file."
 You have the right to ask us for a copy of your case file.
-We are allowed to charge you a fee for copying and sending this information to you. - You have a right to give the Independent Review Organization additional information to support your appeal.
+We are allowed to charge you a fee for copying and sending this information to you. - You have a right to give the independent review organization additional information to support your appeal.

-Step 2: The Independent Review Organization does a review of your appeal and gives you an answer.
+Step 2: The independent review organization reviews your appeal.